How to Protect Yourself

 - Disable WiFi, Bluetooth, and location services when not in use.

-*Note: FAU will never send you an email asking you to verify personal information (FAUNet ID, Password, Z-number, Social Security Number, etc.)
+*Note: FAU will never send you an email asking you to verify personal information with your password or Social Security Number.

-nor will they ask you to reset your account via email*
+Nor will they ask you to reset your account via email link*